+Set the QA40X aggressor output Start level to -17 dBV and Stop level to -17 dBV.
+SGC gain is 26 dB, so -17 dBV provides +9 dBV at the SGC output.

-Set QA40X aggressor output start level to -6.3 dBV, stop level to -6.3 dBV.
-Only one signal level will be measured, here 10 Watts.
-Ignore the dBV increment.
-Set start and stop frequencies to 25 Hz and 20000 Hz.
+Only one signal level will be measured, here 1 Watt.

+Ignore the dBV Increment.

+Set Start and Stop frequencies to 25 Hz and 20000 Hz.

 Ignore the Set Hz per Step value.
 (It doesn't matter when using Log Step.)

-Check the Log Step box and select 1 point per octave. ?? (this avoids the influence of 60-Hz hum.)
+Check the Log Step box and select 1 point per octave.

+(this avoids the influence of 60-Hz hum by starting at 25 Hz, then to 50 Hz.

 Check Autoset Input Range box and leave Range Adder at the 18-dB default.

 Check Measure Right to Left Crosstalk (left channel is the victim).
-Check Measure Left to Right Crosstalk (right channel is the victim).

 Enter a Series Name.

 Start the run by hitting OK.

-As the test progresses, the aggressor signal is at about +6 dBV and its frequency increases as its FFT line moves to the right.
-The orange annunciator in the upper left will indicate which QA40X output is muted for each of the two runs.
-At the conclusion of the measurement runs, a plot showing crosstalk will appear.
+As the test progresses, the aggressor signal is at about +9 dBV and its frequency increases as its FFT line moves to the right.
+The orange annunciator in the upper left will indicate which QA40X output is muted.
+At the conclusion of the measurement run, a plot showing crosstalk will appear.
 Give the plot a title.
-Set Xmin to 20 (Hz) and Xmax to 20,000 (Hz).
-Crosstalk for the Super Gain Clone amplifier is about - 69 dB at low frequencies, rising to about -64 dB at 1 kHz, and rising further to -51 dB at 20 kHz.
+Set plot Xmin to 20 (Hz) and Xmax to

+20,000 (Hz).
+Crosstalk for the Super Gain Clone amplifier is about -69 dB at low frequencies, rising to about -64 dB at 1 kHz, and rising further to -51 dB at 20 kHz.

-Figure 35: Crosstalk of Super Gain Clone Stereo Amplifier
+Figure 37: Crosstalk of Super Gain Clone Stereo Amplifier